danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 As each generator becomes voided, the next one (in argument order) is called upon to generate further elements.
 The generator becomes voided after the final argument is voided.

+#### `stringFromGenerator(generator) <> list`

+Takes a generator which must yield only strings, and collects all of its generated results, in generated order, into a single concatenated string.

 #### `tokenGenerator(generator) <> generator`